vain0x/milone-lang/docs/internals/name-resolution.md

 ## Control of Name Resolution

-Name resolution consists of the three parts:
+Name resolution consists of the two parts:

 - Collect declarations (`collectDecls` or `cdXxx` in code)
 - Resolve expressions (`resolveXxx` or `nameResXxx` in code)
-- Resolve definitions (`resolveDefs` or `rdXxx` in code)

 The separation is necessary so that symbols can occur *before* their declaration (*forward referencing*).

 **Collect declaration** is a preparation routine to traverse declarations and collect information enough to resolve forward referencing names.
 It doesn't create complete symbol definitions.

 **Resolve expressions** is the main routine of name resolution.
-It traverses entire program to resolve all names that occur in a program; type ascriptions, patterns, and expressions.
-It creates some of symbol definitions such as variables and functions but doesn't for types.
+It traverses entire program to resolve all names that occur in a program; type ascriptions, patterns, expressions, type declarations.
+It creates symbol definitions such as variables and types.

-**Resolve definitions** is a follow-up routine to resolve all types that appear in type definitions such as variant types.
-It creates type symbol definitions.

 ## Details of Resolution